quangv/docs/src/doc/faq/build.rst

 I can't successfully build iOS (iPhone/iPad) apps.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In iOS apps developing, you need to follow the instructions provided by Apple.
 Register properly the information of the device and developer, and then prepare the necessary files.
-For a step-by-step guide, please refer to :doc:`../manual/build/ios/index/`.
+For a step-by-step guide, please refer to :ref:`building_for_ios`.

 .. _faq03~005: